 Endometriosis can also affect the lungs and diaphragm, although this is

 In addition to pain, symptoms can include:

 - heavy periods

 Endometriosis can also result in subfertility or infertility.

-Treatments for pain management may include over-the-counter (OTC) pain medications or surgical procedures, such as laparoscopy.
 There are also effective treatments for endometriosis and conception, such as in vitro fertilization.
 Early diagnosis can help reduce chronic symptoms, including pain and infertility.

 Some women experience a temporary sharp pain during ovulation when an egg is released from an ovary.
 This pain is called mittelschmerz.
 It usually lasts for only a few hours and often responds to OTC pain medication.

 Pelvic pain can occur before and during menstruation and is usually described as cramps in the pelvis or lower abdomen.
 The severity can vary from month to month.

 Pain prior to menstruation is called premenstrual syndrome (PMS).
 When pain is so severe that you can’t enjoy your normal, day-to-day activities, it’s referred to as premenstrual dysphoric disorder (PMDD).
 PMS and PMDD are often accompanied by other symptoms, including: